VarKun/ArucoTag/README.md

 ### 1. Generate or extend a dictionary

 - Use `marker_dictionary_made.py` to extend the built-in dictionary and save it to `custom_dict.yml`.
-The script expects a sample image (`image_detected/right.jpg`) that already contains markers from the desired dictionary.
+The script expects a sample image (`image_detected/right.jpg`) that already contains markers from the desired dictionary and will write the dictionary file next to the script regardless of your working directory.
 - Alternatively, rely on the stock dictionaries provided by OpenCV if custom IDs are not required.

 ### 2. Produce printable markers